- Do you have a carer who regularly stays overnight in your home?

 This might mean that you get an increase in your benefit, or that you won't be affected by the under-occupancy rules (sometimes called the 'bedroom tax').

-Even if your benefit doesn’t increase as a result, you should still tell us if you or your partner has this type of care arrangement.
+Even if your benefit doesn’t increase as a result, you should still tell us if you or someone in your home has this type of care arrangement.
 So, if you think you might be entitled to help with the cost of an extra bedroom that is used by a carer, please contact the Benefits Team.